jeffnye-gh/performance-modeling/How-to.md

 If you are building Olympia (riscv-perf-model) make these changes to these files:

+<b>FIXME: Create the patch files, and include patch instructions for these and the other source file changes (buildroot, etc).</b>

 - Edit:
     - Change $MAP/sparta/src/TreeNodeExtensions.cpp
     - Roughly line 72, comment out the destructor